The Scarlet Bazaar

 The Scarlet Bazaar (French: La kermesse rouge) is a 1947 French historical drama film directed by Paul Mesnier and starring Albert Préjean, Andrée Servilanges and Jean Tissier.
 It was shot at the Buttes-Chaumont Studios in Paris.
 The film's sets were designed by the art director Marcel Magniez.

+Synopsis

 The film portrays the fictional rivalry between two painters, a man and wife, that concludes with an incident based on a real-life 1897 fire in Paris.